-Web Forms: What the Patient Sees
+Web Forms: What Patients See

 When patients open a Web Form in a browser, it will look similar to the original sheet.
 The view is responsive and will automatically detect the user's device (desktop computer or mobile device) and adapt accordingly.